xiaojing168jmg168/social-network/README.md

 ## Installation
-1. Clone repository to use the application on local machine<br/>
+1. Clone the repository to use the application on a local machine<br/>
 2. Node.js and MongoDB is required to run the application.<br/>
 3. To install necessary dependencies, run the following command: ```npm i```<br/>